HamzaLTUC/reading-notes/git.md

+# Hello

-Hello There today we have a summary about Git?
+## There today we have a summary about Git?

-# What is Git ?
+#  So What is Git ?
 Git : is simply software for tracking changes in any set of files usually used for coordinating work among programmers collaboratively developing source code during software development . its allows you the chose the latest version any time .

 **Git features :**